The Key Stage 1 unit

 Our Key Stage organisation

-Our Key Stage 1 Unit is led by Miss Thornbery.
-This year we have two year 2 classes that are taught by Mrs Woodcock and Miss Quinn.
+This year we have one year 2 class that is taught by Miss Edgar.
 We have one year 1 class that is taught by Mrs McAlpine.
 Two Senior Teaching Assistants, Mrs Garroway and Miss Jaffray, work alongside the teachers and between us we offer a warm, nurturing and purposeful environment.
-Miss Maguire and Miss Robson also work with us this year as NVQ Apprentice Teaching Assistants.
+Miss Maguire also works with us this year as NVQ Apprentice Teaching Assistants.

 Children experience their learning in newly refurbished learning areas which are well resourced to meet the needs of the children and the requirements of our curriculum.
 Every child has their own storage box for their coat, PE kit and other personal belongings.